aayush993/AWS-SAA-Notes/Practice Paper 1.md

 Q16: EFS is regional.
 How to collaborate in multi region setup.
 ANS
-	- Use VPC peering connection to make it seem like in same networ.
+	- Use VPC peering connection to make it seem like in same network.
 	- collaborate with on-prem with Direct connection or S2S VPN
 	- Note: In S3 you cannot edit the object in-place.

 Q23: What Instance Pricing option to Use for 24x7 app and daily 8 hourly app.
 Ans: RI and On-Demand
-- We cannot use spot blocks as it can only be used upto 6 hours.
+- We cannot use spot blocks as it ==can only be used upto 6 hours==.
 - And it is not offered to new customers now a days.

 Q28: S3 Objects retention periods.